yourlifeofmath/yourlifeofmath.github.io/_posts/2019-03-18-Connecting_Red_and_Blue_Points.md

 1. For any configuration of points, arbitrarily connect each red point to a unique blue point.
 2. If no connecting segments intersect, we are done.
-3. Otherwise, take a pair of intersecting line segments (say AB and CD), connect AC and BD, erasing the previous connections.
+3. Otherwise, take a pair of intersecting line segments (say, $$AB$$ and $$CD$$), connect $$AC$$ and $$BD$$, and erase the $$AB$$ and $$CD$$ connections.
 4. Go to Step 2.

-By the above observation on swapping connections, we note that the total sum of the lengths of all of the connecting line segments decreases when we execute Step 3.
-But there are only finitely many connection configurations, so this sum cannot decrease forever, which means our algorithm must terminate.
-When the algorithm has terminated, we are left with a valid connecting configuration. $$\square$$
+By our initial observation on swapping connections, we note that the sum of the lengths of all of the connecting line segments strictly decreases when we execute Step 3.
+But there are only finitely many connection configurations, so this sum cannot decrease forever, which means our algorithm must terminate at a local minimum eventually.
+When the algorithm has reached a local minimum, we are left with a valid connection configuration, since otherwise we could perform Step 3 again and further decrease the total length sum. $$\square$$